clayton-galy/write-ups/README.md

-This is a list of my write-ups
+This is a collection of my write-ups

 I am continually adding to these lists as I find time with school and personal life